 - Off-campus events:

-○ Including intercollegiate athletics; fine arts performances; program-sponsored competitions program-sponsored field trips; and similar official events where students represent the University in an official capacity.
+○ Including intercollegiate athletics; fine arts performances; program-sponsored competitions; program-sponsored field trips; and similar official events where students represent the University in an official capacity.

 ○ The instructor or staff supervising students participating in these events must provide notice to the students’ instructors and the Dean of Students Office prior to the date of the activity.
 The notice must include the name of the activity, the date(s) of class absence, the name of the supervising instructor or staff, and the names of all participating students.

-○ These include student illness or injury that prevents a student from participating in class; death or critical illness of a family member; birth of a child; military duty; jury duty or subpoena for court appearances; and similar serious extenuating circumstances.
+○ These include student illness or injury that prevents a student from participating in class.
+Other examples are the death or critical illness of a family member; wedding of an immediate family member or member of the wedding party, birth of a child; military duty; jury duty or subpoena for court appearances; and similar extenuating circumstances.

 Students are responsible for notifying their instructors prior to missing a class and arranging a mutually-acceptable make-up procedure.
 In emergency situations, where students are unable to notify their instructors, students should promptly contact the Dean of Students Office for assistance.

 Students with an excused absence shall be allowed to earn full credit for missing assignments by performing equivalent work, as long as the instructor deems that the learning objectives of the course can still be met.
 Where this is in question, it should be determined in conversation between the student and the instructor, if necessary in consultation with the Dean of Students.
 This conversation should happen as soon as possible.
 The substance of the equivalent work and the deadline for its completion shall be determined by the instructor.